drshika/citibikes/docs/DEVELOPMENT-LOG.md

 **Goals for Next Week**
 - Create a timeline for the rest of our project
 - Assign our first coding task

+### 11/7/21
+**What We Planned**
+- Create a timeline for the rest of our project
+- Assign our first coding tasks

+**What We Acomplished**
+- Decided on the CitiBike Dataset
+- Decided on which algorithms to do for the project
+- Decided on a timeline for the final project
+- Decided on coding tasks for the next two weeks

+**Goals for Next Week**
+- Work on the assigned coding tasks